CayShea-zz/weather-app/README.md

+# Steps to build App

+1) create-react-app
+2) created all components and exported/imported
+    form.jsx
+    weather.jsx
+    titles.jsx
+3) Connect to API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>